skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Bridge.md

 ## Summary

 ### Essence
-The Bridge design pattern decouples an abstraction from its implementation, allowing them to vary independently.
-This promotes code modularity, extensibility, and improved readability.
+The Bridge design pattern separates the abstraction from its implementation, allowing them to vary independently.
+It promotes loose coupling and code reuse, improves code maintainability, extensibility, and testability.
+The purpose of the Bridge design pattern is to decouple an abstraction from its implementation so that the two can vary independently.

 ### Real examples

-- In a GUI framework, the Bridge pattern can be used to separate the high-level windowing system from the low-level windowing system.
-This allows the windowing system to be easily replaced or extended without affecting the rest of the framework.
+- In a GUI framework, the Bridge pattern can be used to separate the graphical components (abstraction) from the platform-specific code (implementation).
+This allows the components to be easily ported to different platforms without affecting the rest of the codebase.
-- In a remote control application, the Bridge pattern can be used to separate the remote control device from the controlled device.
-This allows different types of remote control devices to be used with different types of controlled devices.
-- In a database driver, the Bridge pattern can be used to separate the database-specific code from the generic database access code.
-This allows the database driver to be easily replaced or extended without affecting the rest of the application.
+- In a database driver, the Bridge pattern can be used to separate the high-level database operations (abstraction) from the low-level database-specific code (implementation).
+This allows the driver to support multiple database systems without changing the client code.
+- When you want to decouple an abstraction from its implementation.
+- When you want to have multiple implementations of an abstraction.
+- When you want to hide the implementation details from the client code.
+- When you want to change the implementation of an abstraction at runtime.

 ```mermaid